-Aside from being a thoughtful exploration of superhuman abilities in the real world (a la Watchmen and Chronicle), the film also ends up being an ingenious deconstruction of superheroes in movies and comic books.
-The narrative wants you to lean in real hard to the escapist buildup until the metaphorical glass finally shatters and the reality of Your Friendly Neighborhood Morality Tale hits—and boy, does it sting.
+Aside from being a thoughtful exploration of superhuman abilities in the real world (a la “Watchmen” and “Chronicle”), the film also ends up being an ingenious deconstruction of superheroes in movies and comic books.
+The narrative wants the buildup to keep viewers on their toes and expect a bombastic final-boss third act.
+Of course, in true Shyamalan fashion, the metaphorical glass finally shatters.
+The reality of Your Friendly Neighborhood Morality Tale hits—and boy, does it sting.
 The lines between good and evil are blurred, and you’re left wondering what the f@#k just happened.
 It may (or may not) then dawn on the viewer that this was not the “final standoff” film that we’ve come to expect from movies headlined by characters with superpowers.

-Because a lot of Shyamalan’s narratives walk a fine line between grounded realism and gaudy theatrics, they’re usually in need of powerhouse performances, and the actors in Glass seem glad to share that burden.
+Because many of Shyamalan’s narratives walk a fine line between grounded realism and gaudy theatrics, they usually need powerhouse performances, and the actors in “Glass” seem glad to share that burden.
 While McAvoy, Willis, and Jackson are all spectacular in their own right, it is the supporting cast that’s bound to blow you away.
-Spencer Treat Clark (who reprises the role of David’s son from Unbreakable almost twenty years after he was first seen with Willis) is excellent and displays a range that’s both versatile and emotionally coherent to his character.
-Anya Taylor-Joy, who’s back as Casey Cooke after Split, may not be the lead anymore, but her tour-de-force performance feels substantial enough to stay with you long after the movie has ended.
+Spencer Treat Clark reprises the role of David’s son from “Unbreakable” almost twenty years after he was first seen with Willis.
+He’s excellent and displays a range that’s both versatile and emotionally coherent to his character.
+Anya Taylor Johnson, who’s back as Casey Cooke after Split, may not be the lead anymore.
+Still, her tour-de-force performance feels substantial enough to stay with you long after the movie has ended.
 A vital scene midway into the film’s third act has her at her best, and what she feels has the power to make any viewer empathize.

-Then again, it all depends on where you stand on the films.
-Whether or not the plot progression or the complete-180 in the film’s final moments work for you is subjective, but you’d be hard-pressed to disagree with the fact that the director’s ambition and never-say-die adaptability is commendable.
-Glass is, quite easily, an incredibly well-placed commentary on how predictable the plethora of superhero films are today.
+Then again, it all depends on how you respond to the films.
+Whether or not the plot progression or the complete-180 in the film’s final moments work for you is subjective.
+But you’d be hard-pressed not to respect the director’s ambition and never-say-die determination.
+“Glass” is an excellent commentary on the predictability of superhero films today.
 It’s an artist’s desperate cry to their audience to break away from the complacency of the tried-and-tested.
-If nothing else, Glass goes at great lengths to tell the audience that films like Kick-Ass, Hellboy, and Super need not be one-off diamonds in the rough.
-Sure, the commentary isn’t universally accepted, but if it were, the film wouldn’t be as successful in its own right as it is now.
+If nothing else, the movie goes to great lengths to tell the audience that films like “Kick-Ass,” “Hellboy,” and “Super” need not be one-off diamonds in the rough.
+Sure, the commentary isn’t universally accepted.
+Though if it were, the film wouldn’t be as successful in its own right as it is now.

-Art and our response to it, as they say, is subjective, but it’s hard to deny the satisfaction of witnessing a studio-backed (but not really; Shyamalan financed the film himself) original idea on the big screen either way.
-To the writer of this review, Glass is a brilliant, and it may not be for you, but go watch it anyway.
-It takes nerves of steel to make a film as polarizing as Glass is in today’s timeline when it comes to the creation of superhuman lore in pop-culture.
+Art and our response to it are subjective.
+Still, there’s an undeniable satisfaction in witnessing an original idea on the big screen.
+To the writer of this review, “Glass” is brilliant, and it may not be for you, but go watch it anyway.
+It takes nerves of steel to make a film as polarizing as “Glass” in today’s timeline when it comes to creating superhuman lore in pop culture.